Club Details: Newcastle

 Over the decades we have practiced at several venues all over Newcastle and have now came full circle back to North Shields.

 Our Chief Instructor is Peter Jackson (5th Dan) who started practising in 1965 when the Newcastle club was just in its infancy.
-Running the club alongside Peter is, Norman Watson (5th Dan), Tim Swan (4th Dan) and Daniel Doig (3rd Dan), all of whom started their practice at Chowa Karate Academy.
+Running the club alongside Peter is, Norman Watson (5th Dan), Suneil 'Sonny' Raj (2nd Dan) and Mark Gash (1st Dan).

 Every year we hold a National All Grades Course which has been taken by several members of the Technical Executive and the 4th Dan Group.
 In recent years we have also been honoured by visits from Harada Sensei MBE.